The kinetic fragility of liquids as manifestation of the elastic softening

-The particles rattle about in the cage on picosecond time scales and are later released with average escape time, or structural relaxation time $\tau_\alpha$, increasing from a few picoseconds to thousands of seconds through the transition \cite{AngelNgai00,HansenMcDonaldIIIEd}.
-After the release, particles undergo short periods of larger displacement terminated by a new trapping \cite{WeeksWeitzPRL02,AppignanesiEtAl06}.
-Owing to this stop-and-go process, the single-particle dynamics becomes strongly intermittent \cite{DeMicheleLepo01}.
+The particles rattle about in the cage on picosecond time scales with mean square amplitude $\langle u^2\rangle$ and are later released with average escape time $\tau_\alpha$.
+Structural relaxation and cage rattling are correlated and one finds the universal master curve \cite{wolyNatPhys}: